camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 Our greenfield stack recommendation is a result of extensive discussions and evaluations.
 While not the only option, it is a solid choice if there are no specific reasons to choose an alternative.

-Your choice of programming language should align with your team's expertise; we suggest Java or JavaScript for their broad applicability and support, and have outlined the Java greenfield stack below.
+Your choice of programming language should align with your team's expertise; we suggest Java or JavaScript for their broad applicability and support, and have outlined the Java greenfield stack below with Camunda 8 SaaS.

 ## The Java greenfield stack